dxx/mango-music/README.md

 Online preview address: https://code-mcx.github.io/mango-music.

 ### Instruction
-This is the third chapter of the code
+This is the first chapter of the code

 [Address](https://juejin.im/post/5a367e996fb9a0450f22050f)